|FastBit Front Page||Research Publications||Software Documentation||Software Download||Software License|

 ibis supports a limited version of

-of variables and functions described next.
+the names of variables or functions described below.

-The key word SELECT must be followed by a list of attribute names or one of the four functions AVG, MAX, MIN and SUM, separated by commas (,).
+The key word SELECT must be followed by a list of attribute names or one of the supported functions, separated by commas (,).
 The attribute names must be from the available datasets.
 If any name is not in the available dataset, IBIS treats it same as no attribute provided.
 If no attribute is provided, the SELECT key must not be used.
 In which case, only the number of hits would be printed.
 The four functions each take one argument that must be a column name of an available dataset.
 The variables not appearing in any functions are implicitly passed to a SQL 'GROUP BY' clause and the functions are defined on the groups defined by this implicit 'GROUP BY' clause.
 For example, the select clause 'SELECT mchn, avg(q20), min(snra)' will order the selected records according to machine name (mchn) and for each machine the average Q20 score and the minimum SNRA value will be computed.
 In the printout, the number of selected records is printed at the end.
 This is equivalent to adding 'count(*)' to the end of every (non-empty) select clause.

 The key word FROM must be followed by a list of table names.
 Conceptually, the data under the management of IBIS are organized into tables; and each table must have a name.
-The table names may contain wild cards, '%' and '_', where '%' matches zero or more any characters and '_' matches exactly one character as in SQL "LIKE" expression.
+The table names in this clause may contain wild cards, '%' and '_', where '%' matches zero or more any characters and '_' matches exactly one character as in SQL "LIKE" expression.
 If no table name is specified, the key word FROM must not be used.
 In which case, all know data table would be queried.